lsst-sitcom/sitcomtn-037/index.rst

 Rapid Analysis Capability
 -------------------------

-Most of the envisioned FAFF functionality requires data products based on both observatory telemetry and camera images to be available for immediate use at the summit in order to display this information and thereby inform nighttime operations.
+Most of the envisioned FAFF functionality requires data products based on both observatory events and/or telemetry as well as camera images to be available for immediate use at the summit in order to display this information and thereby inform nighttime operations.
-While developing use cases, we recorded the input data products and associated timescales for their use, and then compiled these into a consolidated list to better understand the set of required generation mechanisms.
+While developing use cases, we recorded the applicable input data products and associated timescales for their use, and then compiled these into a consolidated list to better understand the set of required generation mechanisms.

 We find that multiple FAFF use cases require a `Rapid Analysis <https://confluence.lsstcorp.org/display/LSSTCOM/Rapid+Analysis+Use-Case>`_ capability that includes automated SFP of camera images through instrument signature removal and source detection on the 30-60 second timescale to enable the creation of various data quality metrics and data visualizations.
 The Confluence page linked above describes the needed data products and timescales for their creation, as requested in `charge`_  question 2.
 The use cases developed for charge question 1 assume that the data products from this initial processing step are available.

+It should be noted that Rapid Analysis appears to share many of the same functionalities as what is often referred to as Prompt Processing.
+In writing this report, it was identified that the Prompt Processing terminology is used to refer to slightly different things depending on author and or person, resulting in significant confusion.
-`Prompt Processing`_ is a framework for continuously processing the stream of images coming off the telescope, for example, to execute Science Pipeline payloads for Alert Production including Solar System Processing.
+In this report, we refer to `Prompt Processing`_ as the *framework* for continuously processing the stream of images coming off the telescope.
+This framework is used to execute a payload, such as the Science Pipeline payloads for Alert Production including Solar System Processing.
-Prompt Processing runs at the USDF.
+Prompt Processing is to be run at the USDF.

-Needs for near-realtime data quality assessment could be partially addressed by a suitable payload executed with the Prompt Processing framework at USDF, provided that results are made available to the summit.
+The needs for near-realtime data quality assessment by the commissioning team could be partially addressed by a suitable payload executed with the Prompt Processing framework at USDF, provided that results are made available to the summit.
+The payload would be the pared-down SFP, augmented with the calculation of metrics and/or values that are pertinent for observatory diagnostics, which then requires a mechanism to report those metrics back into the control system framework so observers can be alerted.
-A dedicated Rapid Analysis capability at the summit would ensure that on-the-fly diagnostic information is available to observers even if connection to the base is lost, as discussed in the :ref:`Antu at Summit <antu_at_summit>` scenario.
+Throughout this report, this summit-dedicated payload is referred to as Rapid Analysis, whose instantiation would ensure that on-the-fly diagnostic information is available to observers.
+Running the Rapid Analysis payload on the summit, which is shown to be feasible in :ref:`Antu at Summit <antu_at_summit>`, would increase the robustness from network outages, and may also provide a faster response depending on the desired reductions.

 Responses to Charge Questions and Deliverables
 ==============================================